 Fernlea Fitness Card

 May 2020: This job was a favour for a school-teacher friend who is trying to get her junior school (five and six year olds) students moving.
-We came up with a coffee-card style idea where students get a star clipped on their card for every 500m completed.
+We came up with a coffee-card style idea where students get a star clipped or a small sticker on their card for every 500m completed.
 Completed cards can go in the draw for a prize.
 Apparently it was a hit.

 Grey ducks in Martinborough